 This information will be on your profile.
 We encourage groups to think of this as a way to share what members will be working on, and what they can expect from your organization this year.

-1. The most important goal is to continue to make progress within our currently active projects which includes Nicaragua, Uganda, and Wish for Wash.
-Nicaragua aims to design an efficient and affordable cookstoves which will improve the respiratory health of community members and lower the risk for many diseases.
+1. The most important goal is to continue to make progress within our currently active projects which includes Nicaragua, Uganda, Jamaica, and Wish for Wash.
+Nicaragua aims to design efficient and affordable cookstoves which will improve the respiratory health of community members and lower the risk for many diseases.
 Uganda aims to provide clean water to rural community members to improve overall health and standard of living.
 Wish for Wash aims to reduce waste and provide rural community members with an efficient toilet which saves water yet works well.